-For full energy absorption, the compact cylinder utilizes a two-chambered architecture.
+For full energy absorption, the compact cylinder utilises a two-chambered architecture.
 In the first half of the device, a strong mechanical spring uses its physical coil to provide fixed preload stability when a strong impact is experienced.
 Should the vibrations resonate through the spring, a hydraulic dampener delivers dynamic vibration-absorbing energy.
 Fundamentally speaking, mechanical springs can be overwhelmed.
-The force equalizing capabilities of a steel coil can be exceeded.
-But then there’s the second stage to equalize the transient forces.
+The force equalising capabilities of a steel coil can be exceeded.
+But then there’s the second stage to equalise the transient forces.
 The mechanical spring and hydraulic tube basically combine forces to cancel out all dynamic vibrational energies and collisions.

 Finding Applications for SIDAS Products

 Earlier in this post, we mentioned solid-state electronics.
 While it’s true that this two-stage transient response compensator does prevent tiny electronic parts from getting damaged, that’s just the tip of the iceberg as far as the device’s capabilities are concerned.
 Suppose this was a complex piece of avionics, as fitted in a commercial airliner.
 Or it’s an electrical panel used in a military vehicle.
 Far from solid and static, such electronic assemblies add gyros and directional mechanisms to the mix.
 If these components receive a knock, course corrections or mapped out routes could be lost.
 By using SIDAS products, those delicate electronic guidance systems work without interruption.
 As a matter of fact, perhaps by utilising a computer modelling simulation program, different transient response curves can be programmed into the device.
 Then, should a particularly troublesome vibrational frequency begin to resonate, then the static preloaded spring and its hydraulic dampener will partner again to zero-out that noisily propagating oscillation.